junkka/hlcs2018/README.md

 `pre-psm.R`: Prepares the event history dataset for PSM analysis.

-`matching.R`: Performs the PSM.
+`matching.R`: Performs the PSM and produce Table 10.

 `post-psm.R`: Runs analysis of fertility outcome on matched datasets.
+Produces Table 4, 5 and 14, and Figure 9

 These scripts produce a number of regression model objects.
-The following scripts extracts the paramteres of interest and creates either csv files or results used for the tables in the articel or reproduces the Figures in the article.
+The following scripts extract the parameters of interest and create either csv files or results used for the tables in the article or reproduce the Figures in the article.

-`format_coxme_pre.R`: Produces Table X.
+`format_coxme_pre.R`: Produces Table 6 and 15.

-`format_exp_model.R`: Produced Table X
+`format_exp_model.R`: Produces Table 2, 8 and 9.

-`vis_va_decade.R`: Produces Figure X
+`vis_va_decade.R`: Produces Figure 6.

+`format_psm_reg.R`: Produces Table 10.

-`distribution-matched.R`: Produces table X and figure X.
+`distribution-matched.R`: Produces Table 3 and Figure 8.

-`balance-mean.R`: Produces tables X, X and X.
+`balance-mean.R`: Produces Tables 11, 12 and 13.